KaySteinhoff/EasyConnect/README.md

 |---|---|
 |struct EasyClient* client|The client of which the callback is to be set|
 |void (\*func)()|The function pointer to the function that is to be called|

+## Known Issues

+- poll.h is slow when managing large amounts of fds
+- poll() has a minimum timeout of 1 millisecond.
+Although I don't think I would be able to check all connections for send data in under 1 millisecond changing it(without a dependency) would be better
+- EasyServer and EasyClient use different ways of assigning ports
+- Only TCP support UDP still has to be implemented